I enjoy giving advice to others when they are stuck on what to write in wedding cards.

-Some people may prefer religious wishes in wedding cards.
-Marriage as an event is often closely tied to religion, after all.
-If the couple is religious or if they're having a more traditional religious wedding ceremony, whether it's Catholic, Protestant, Hindu, or Muslim, that religion may give you some clues about what to write in their wedding card.
+Some people may prefer religious wishes on wedding cards.
+Marriage is often closely tied to religion, after all.
+If the couple is religious and having a more traditional religious wedding ceremony, whether it's Catholic, Protestant, Hindu, or Muslim, that religion may give you some clues about what to write on their wedding card.
 Despite the growing popularity of secularism, traditional and religious marriages are still very common and popular these days.
-That's where this Hub comes in.
+That's where this article comes in.

 General Religious Wedding Messages

 - May God grant a happy and prosperous life to you both as you embark on your journey together as husband and wife.
 All the best for your wedding!

 - May the blessings of the Almighty be with you both as you start your next phase in life together as man and wife.

 - On this holy day, I wish you nothing but everlasting happiness, health, and a blessed life together.
 Happy wedding day!
 Congratulations on your marriage.

 - From the core of my heart, I am sending my very best wishes to you two in your marriage.
 I pray that God grants you nothing but unending love and happiness in your life together.

 - On this holy and happy occasion of your wedding day, I am sending these wishes to both of you.
 Marriage is a beautiful bond that grows stronger with love and affection.
 May God keep your relationship happy and full of love forever!

 - Congratulations—your two souls are going to be united in marriage.
 May God never let the memory of this day fade from your heart.
 Happy wedding on this blessed day!